As a violin teacher, one question I get very often is “Am I too old to learn the violin!?”

 To truly master one instrument would probably take several lifetimes – if not more!

-The thing is, the more you learn, the more you realise how much more there is to know.
+The thing is, the more you learn, the more you realize how much more there is to know.

 Each time you will discover something new, and this will motivate you to practice something new.